-Kailyn Lowry Blasts Javi Marroquin’s New Girlfriend On Twitter, What Is He Saying Now?
+Kailyn Lowry Blasts Javi Marroquin’s New Girlfriend On Twitter: What Is He Saying Now?

 Kailyn Lowry and Javi Marroquin were married from September 2012 until the end of last year.

 As Kailyn Lowry continues to involve herself with what her former husband is doing, Javi Marroquin is focused on his new relationship and his son, Lincoln.
-As fans will recall, Lowry and Marroquin welcomed their now-three-year-old son one year after tying the knot and throughout their relationship and after, Marroquin has been a big part of Lowry’s oldest son’s life.
+As fans will recall, Lowry and Marroquin welcomed their now-3-year-old son one year after tying the knot, and throughout their relationship and after, Marroquin has been a big part of Lowry’s oldest son’s life.

-Kailyn Lowry shares seven-year-old son Isaac with her former boyfriend Jo Rivera.
+Kailyn Lowry shares 7-year-old son Isaac with her former boyfriend Jo Rivera.

-Although Kailyn Lowry speaks often of her pregnancy on Twitter and Instagram, she hasn’t yet confirmed an exact due date for her third child.
+Although Kailyn Lowry speaks often of her pregnancy on Twitter and Instagram, she hasn’t confirmed an exact due date for her third child.

 Teen Mom 2 Season 8 airs on Monday nights at 9 p.m. on MTV.